jdonnerstag/pyfwf_db/README.rst

               self.birthday = datetime.strptime(self.birthday, "%Y%m%d").date()
           except ValueError:
               # There is some "unknown" values on my example file so I decided to
-              # set birthday as 1900-01-01 as failover.
+              # set birthday to 1900-01-01 as fail-over.
 I also could just skip
               # those lines by raising InvalidLineError
               self.birthday = datetime(1900, 1, 1).date()

           # Set a new attribute 'age'
-          # Yeah, I know, it's not the proper way to calc someone's age but stil...
+          # Yeah, I know, it's not the proper way to calc someone's age but ...
           self.age = datetime.today().year - self.birthday.year

           # Combine 'location' and 'state' to create 'address' field